scott-knight/ubuntu-on-windows-setup/configure-ubuntu.md

 wajig install -y zsh
 ```

-To make zsh your default shell, run the following:
+Make zsh your default shell, run the following:

 ```sh
 chsh -s $(which zsh)
 ```

-Once changed, close the terminal instance and open a new Ubuntu instance.
+Once changed, restart the Ubuntu instance.

 You will be prompted to make a selection to create a `.zshrc` file.
 Select the option that simply adds the comment code and creates the file.